DoDAO-io/dodao-solidity-course/generated/summaries/first_solidity_contract.md

     multi-line comment.
     /*
     ```
-  * NAtSpec comments can be used with oprional tags, in the above code snippet @author shows the name of the author and @notice explain to an end user what it does.
+  * NAtSpec comments can be used with optional tags, in the above code snippet @author shows the name of the author and @notice explain to an end user what it does.
   * The Solidity compiler only interprets tags if they are external or public.
 You can use similar comments for internal and private functions, but those will not be parsed.

 - Imports